GemmaButcher-dev/itscool-ms3/README.md

    #### User Dashboard

    * There is a dashboard that displays the users profile and a list of favourited slang words appear.
-   * The user is automatically directed here upon loggin in successfully using their username and password on the login page.
+   * The user can navigate here upon logging in successfully using their username and password on the login page.
    This can be viewed [here]().